Learned ISTA with Error-based Thresholding for Adaptive Sparse Coding: Methods

 \section{Methods}

-In LISTA and its variants, the threshold $b^{(t)}$ is commonly treated as a learnable parameter.
-As demonstrated in Eq.~(\ref{thresh}), $b^{(t)}$ should be proportional to the upper bound of the estimation error of the $t$-th layer in the noiseless case to ensure fast convergence.
+In LISTA and many of its variants, the threshold $b^{(t)}$ is commonly treated as a learnable parameter.
+As demonstrated in Eq.~(\ref{thresh}), $b^{(t)}$ should be proportional to the upper bound of the estimation error of the $t$-th layer in the noiseless case to ensure fast convergence~\cite{chen2018theoretical,liu2019alista,ablin2019learning,Wu2020gated}.
 Thus, some outliers or extreme training samples greatly influence the value of $b^{(t)}$, making the obtained threshold not fit the majority of the data.
-To be specific, we know that the suggested value of $b^{(t)}$ is $b^{(t)} = \mu(A)\mathrm{sup}_{i=0,1,\dots,n}\|x^{(t)}_i-x_{s_i}\|_p$ for a training set $\{x_{s_i}\}_{i=0,1,\dots,n}$ in theory to obtain linear convergence ~\cite{chen2018theoretical}.
-Yet, if a new training sample $x_{s_{n+1}}$ with higher reconstruction error is introduced, the expected $b^{(t)}$ shall change to $\mu(A)\|x^{(t)}_{n+1}-x_{s_{n+1}}\|_p$, which is probably undesirable for the other samples.
-Similar problems occur if there exists a large variety in the value of reconstruction errors.

 In order to solve this problem, we propose to disentangle the reconstruction error term from the learnable part of the threshold and introduce adaptive thresholds for LISTA and related networks.
-We attempt to rewrite the threshold at the $t$-th layer as something like

-where $\rho^{(t)}$ is a layer-specific learnable parameter.
-However, the ground-truth $x_s$ is actually unknown for the inference process in SLIP.
+We attempt to rewrite the threshold at the $t$-th layer as something like $b^{(t)} = \rho^{(t)} \|x^{(t)}-x^\star\|_\phi,$ where $\rho^{(t)}$ is a layer-specific learnable parameter.
+However, the ground-truth $x^\star$ is actually unknown for the inference process.
 Therefore, we need to find an alternative formulation.
-Notice that in the noiseless case, it holds that $Ax^{(t)}-y=A(x^{(t)}-x_s)$, thus we further rewrite Eq.~(\ref{eq:prior}) into
+Notice that in the noiseless case, it holds that $Ax^{(t)}-y=A(x^{(t)}-x^\star)$.
+Also, we know $U^{(t)}\in \mathcal{W}(A)$ is desirable according to prior works~\cite{chen2018theoretical,liu2019alista,ablin2019learning,Wu2020gated}, which means $U^{(t)}A$ approximates the identity matrix.
+Thus, we propose our EBT-LISTA, which is formulated as

-where $Q\in \mathbb R^{n\times m}$ is a compensation matrix introduced to let Eq.~(\ref{eq:thres}) approximate Eq.~(\ref{eq:prior}) better.
-It is not difficult to infer that a matrix that makes $QA$ approaches the identity matrix is more desired.
-Yet, $QA$ is a low-rank matrix and can never be an identity matrix, we thus turn to encourage its diagonal elements to be $1$ and the non-diagonal elements to be nearly zero, which can be achieved by letting $Q\in \mathcal{W}(A)$, where $\mathcal{W}(A)$ is defined in Definition \ref{def1}.
-According to some prior works~\cite{liu2019alista,Wu2020gated,chen2018theoretical}, we also know that $U^{(t)}\in \mathcal{W}(A)$ should be satisfied to guarantee linear convergence, thus $U^{(t)}$ can probably be a reasonable option for the matrix $Q$ in our method, making it layer-specific as well.
-Therefore, our EBT-LISTA is formulated as $x^{(0)}=0$ and, for $t=0,\dots,d$,

 Note that only $\rho^{(t)}$ and $U^{(t)}$ are learnable parameters in the above formulation, thus our EBT-LISTA actually introduces no extra parameters compared with the original LISTA.
-Figure~\ref{fig:archi} shows the architecture difference between LISTA and EBT-LISTA.